Each team will perform between four and six projects during the program year.

 No. Campuses are assigned randomly.

-The applicant is notified of the status of their interview within three to four weeks at minimum after completing the interview.
+The applicant is notified of the status of their application within three weeks after the assessment is completed.

 Member selection is a competitive process.
 The ratio of applicants that are accepted varies depending on the number of applications received.

-Our goal is to complete the selection process within two months of receiving the application.
-This means that two months after we receive an application, the applicant should know if he or she has been accepted, placed on the wait list or not accepted.
+For Corps Members: Our goal is to complete the Corps Member selection process within two months of receiving the application.
+This means that two months after we receive an application, the applicant should know if he or she has been accepted, placed on the waitlist or not accepted.
 However, there are many instances when it may take longer than two months.